sgowen/GowEngine/README.md

 * [steamworks_sdk](https://github.com/sgowen/steamworks_sdk): integrates with Steam (optional)

 ## Building
-* [src/platform/android](https://github.com/sgowen/GowEngine/tree/main/src/platform/android): Simply open this folder in Android Studio to compile/run the demo on an Android device
+* [src/platform/android](https://github.com/sgowen/GowEngine/tree/main/src/platform/android): Simply open this folder in Android Studio to compile/run on an Android device
-* [src/platform/apple](https://github.com/sgowen/GowEngine/tree/main/src/platform/apple): Open with Xcode to compile/run the demo on a Mac or an iPhone
+* [src/platform/apple](https://github.com/sgowen/GowEngine/tree/main/src/platform/apple): Open with Xcode to compile/run on a Mac or an iPhone
-* [src/platform/linux](https://github.com/sgowen/GowEngine/tree/main/src/platform/linux): Open with the Code::Blocks IDE and build/run!
-To run the demo outside of the IDE, just execute run.sh
+* [src/platform/linux](https://github.com/sgowen/GowEngine/tree/main/src/platform/linux): Open with Code::Blocks to compile/run in a Linux environment
-* [src/platform/windows](https://github.com/sgowen/GowEngine/tree/main/src/platform/windows): Open with Visual Studio (currently Version 17.1.5) to compile/run the demo on Windows
+* [src/platform/windows](https://github.com/sgowen/GowEngine/tree/main/src/platform/windows): Open with Visual Studio (currently Version 17.1.5) to compile/run on Windows

 ## Roadmap
 * Implement a memory tracker via logging calls to malloc with placement new operator (currently no memory leaks, but if ever I encounter them again, I need to be better equipped for that battle)